One of the top ways to increase restaurant sales is to through online reservations.

 Top features

-• 50+ integration options: Servme can integrate with over 30 restaurant point-of-sale (POS) systems, booking channels such as Tripadvisor and Zomato, among others.
+50+ integration options: Servme can integrate with over 50 restaurant POS systems, booking channels such as Tripadvisor and Zomato, among others.
 Hotel F&B concepts can integrate with Servme using Oracle’s property management system, along with phone integrations.

-• Marketing features: Servme offers SMS and email marketing for restaurants, with readymade but customizable templates.
-F&B marketing managers can create and manage various restaurant email campaigns from the Servme dashboard.
-They can also segment guests using auto-tags and guestbook features.
+Marketing features: Servme offers SMS, email, and WhatsApp marketing for restaurants, along with customizable templates.
+F&B marketing managers can segment guests using auto-tags and guestbook features.

 Sevenrooms is a reservation system popular with restaurants in the United States.
-It offers marketing features,
+It offers reservation and marketing features for dining concepts and bars.

 However, a Sevenrooms subscription can set you back by staggering $700 per month.
 Their website does not clarify how much it costs to use Sevenrooms but online reviews indicate a hefty price tag.